 It is important you have a realistic understanding of:

-People have different levels of scarring they can tolerate.
 Dr. Xu can explain which technique she would recommend for your situation and the level of scarring you can expect.

 Techniques causing more scarring might also give the shape and contour of the thighs that is closer to your goals.
 Dr. Xu can give you the information you need to weigh the benefit of a more aesthetic thigh shape with the level of scarring.